I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 Most TG is made from the cultivation of bacteria using the blood plasma (clotting factors) from cows and pigs.
 Some TG is made from cultivating bacteria using vegetable and plant extracts.
-Most TGs are mixed with other ingredients including gelatin and caseinate (milk derivative.)
+Most TGs are mixed with other ingredients, including gelatin and caseinate (milk derivative.)

 The issue?
 Manufacturers don't have to tell you which method they're using, what type of animal plasma was used (cow, pig), or anything else that most of us would like to know more about.
 As with most things, the only way you can really know what you're consuming is if you make it yourself.

 In addition to vegetarians and vegans, Judaism and pork products don't go together, so make sure you're buying kosher cuts.
 There is a special "kosher" meat glue made just for you.

-Different Types Of Transglutaminase
+Types of Transglutaminase

 - Activa TG-FP: used for beef and pork restructuring.
 Designed for use with foods high in protein and low in fat.
 Can be used dry or mixed with water.
 Useful in products that must include an ingredients list.
 Contains: transglutaminase, maltodextrin, and skim milk powder.

 - Activa TG-GB: "greatest bond" used for making stronger bonds than the other TGs make, though it can't be mixed with water and has to be added directly.
-Contains: transglutaminase, maltodextrin, gelatin, and anti-caking agents.
+Contains transglutaminase, maltodextrin, gelatin, and anti-caking agents.

-- Activa TG-GS: used for bonding meats, the difference here is that GS can sit out on the counter all day without going bad (deactivating.)
-Contains: sodium chloride, gelatin, trisodium phosphate, maltodextrin, transglutaminase, and safflower oil.
+- Activa TG-GS: used for bonding meats; the difference here is that GS can sit out on the counter all day without going bad (deactivating).
+Contains sodium chloride, gelatin, trisodium phosphate, maltodextrin, transglutaminase, and safflower oil.

 - Activa TG-RM: this is the most commonly used TG.
 Used for red meat, poultry, seafood, and other muscle foods.
 Also for use with foods containing low amounts of protein.
 Can be used dry or mixed with water.
 Contains: transglutaminase, maltodextrin, and sodium caseinate (milk derivative.)

 - Activa TG-TI: used for textural improvements to foods that naturally contain protein.
 Can be used dry or mixed with water.
-Contains: maltodextrin, and double the transglutaminase found in RM or GB.
+Contains: maltodextrin and double the transglutaminase found in RM or GB.

 - Activa TG-YG: used for thickening and improving texture in dairy products (yogurt and cheese.)
 Can be added directly into dairy mixtures.
-Contains: lactose, yeast extract, maltodextrin, vegetable oil, and transglutaminase.
+Contains lactose, yeast extract, maltodextrin, vegetable oil, and transglutaminase.

-- Makes "steaks" out of glued together meat chunks
+- Makes "steaks" out of glued-together meat chunks.

-- Makes imitation crab meat, chicken nuggets, and fish balls
+- Makes imitation crab meat, chicken nuggets, and fish balls.

-- Creates reconstituted steaks, fillets, roasts, and cutlets
+- Creates reconstituted steaks, fillets, roasts, and cutlets.

-- Makes uniform meat portions that cook evenly and reduce waste
+- Makes uniform meat portions that cook evenly and reduce waste.

-- Binds meat mixtures (sausages, hot dogs) without using casings
+- Binds meat mixtures (sausages, hot dogs) without using casings.

-- Improves mouth feel, water retention, and appearance of processed meats
+- Improves mouth feel, water retention, and appearance of processed meats.

-- Makes novel meat combinations like lamb and scallops or bacon and beef
+- Makes novel meat combinations like lamb and scallops or bacon and beef.

-- Makes meat noodles (shrimp noodles) and other cuisine oddities
+- Makes meat noodles (shrimp noodles) and other cuisine oddities.

-- For use in molecular gastronomy
+- For use in molecular gastronomy.

-- Thickens egg yolks
+- Thickens egg yolks.

-- Strengthens dough mixtures
+- Strengthens dough mixtures.

-- Thickens dairy products (yogurt, cheese)
+- Thickens dairy products (yogurt, cheese).

-- Increases yield in tofu production
+- Increases yield in tofu production.

-Dangers And Concerns
+Dangers and Concerns

 When multiple pieces of meat are globbed together (potentially from different animals and multiple countries), this can be a hazard.
 “If there is a bacteria outbreak, it’s much harder to figure out the source when chunks of meat from multiple cows were combined,” says Keith Warriner who teaches food science at the University of Guelph in Ontario, Canada.